ALib C++ Library

 In case the bootstrap process is not customized, an instance of class LocalResourcePool is created and shared.

-This class does not allow any externalization of resources and simply stores the given pointers to the static data in a HashTable , using monotonic allocation.
+This class does not allow any externalization of resources and simply stores the given pointers to the static data in a HashTable, using monotonic allocation.

 3.4.2 Class ConfigResourcePool

-A second built-in implementation of class ResourcePool which can be created and shared among the modules of ALib by customizing the bootstrap process of the library, is given with class ConfigResourcePool .
+A second built-in implementation of class ResourcePool which can be created and shared among the modules of ALib by customizing the bootstrap process of the library, is given with class ConfigResourcePool.

 If after creation of an instance of the type, this instance is not changed and just used, then it behaves in an identical way as type LocalResourcePool (with only weaker performance and increased memory overhead).

-With this type a very simple but yet powerful way of externalizing resource data is given.
 The type is suitable in any situation where no other ("more professional") 3rd-party "backend" for resource management is available.

 Here are some tips for the usage: